 In today’s world of abundant information, running a business “by feel” becomes increasingly risky.
 Making decisions without grounding them in data is like trying to hit a target while blindfolded.
 For entrepreneurs, statistics and data are not just a box to check—they act as a reliable compass that points the way forward.
 In this article, we’ll explore why entrepreneurs need to work with data, how statistical analysis helps reduce risks and improve planning, common mistakes that arise when data is ignored, the types of data you should collect and how to do it, plus a practical overview of analytics tools, and tips for adopting a data-driven approach.

-- Why Entrepreneurs Need Statistics and Data
+- Statistics business compass: Why Entrepreneurs Need Statistics and Data

 - Data: The Foundation of Well-Informed Decisions